 At the time of World War I, most of these “views” belonged to libraries and collectors.
 Brown scrambled, pleaded, and occasionally dissembled to gain permission to reproduce the images in his manuals.

-In order to copy the lithograph of the pear tree, for example – which after all was commissioned by the clerk, Valentine! – Brown had to beg the librarian of the New-York Historical Society, which owned the original.
+In order to copy the lithograph of the pear tree, for example, Brown had to beg the librarian of the New-York Historical Society, which owned the original.

 |Currier & Ives hand-colored lithograph, Central Park in Winter|